 What is there to do and see in Iceland in July?
-What is the weather actually like in Iceland in high summer?
+What is the weather like in Iceland in high summer?
 If the midnight sun is out, does that mean I won't be able to see the Northern Lights?
+How does COVID-19 fit into travel planning?
 Continue reading for all you need to know about your summer vacation in Iceland.

-Adolescent sheep graze in endless meadows.
-Horses play chase in idyllic fields.
-And all is good in the world.
+Adolescent sheep graze in endless meadows while horses play chase in idyllic fields.
+All seems right in the world.
 Iceland is serenely beautiful in the long summer days, illuminated by the midnight sun.

 Iceland is the perfect vacation spot in July.
-Not because it's warmer—although it does sometimes reach a scorching 15 degrees—but because the roads are open, the weather is comparatively mild, and all manner of tour are open to visitors (except, of course, for Northern Lights tours, since the Northern Lights are not visible in July, although they're still above you, dancing).
+It’s not because it's warmer—although it sometimes reaches a scorching 15 degrees C (59 F)—but because the roads are open and the weather is comparatively mild.
+All types of tours are open to visitors, except for Northern Lights hunts, since the Northern Lights, while still dancing above you, are not visible in July.

 July in Iceland means that you can travel around this small island in the North Atlantic without facing winter's hazardous driving conditions and brutal weather.